Sudeshna0102/Health_Insurance_Expansion_Analysis/README.md

 | South | 0.414 | -58.56% |
 | West | 0.482 | -51.78% |
 *The percent represents the increase or decreases in the odds of being uninsured compared to the baseline.
 A positive percentage signifies increasing odds and a negative percent signifies decreasing odds of being uninsured.

+## Assumptions and Caveats:
+The KPI and visualizations are not adjusted for survey weights, the regression results are adjusted for survey weights